voussoir/voussoir.net/voussoir.net/writing/advertixing/advertixing.md

 [footnote_text] I like Veritasium's videos but [his descent into clickbait](https://www.youtube.com/watch?v=S2xHZPH5Sng "Veritasium - Clickbait is Unreasonably Effective") is a top 10 saddest anime moment for sure :(

-[footnote_text] I won't say that advertising and misinformation or intolerance are directly causally linked, but I will say that [stormfront.org has Google Analytics](stormfront.html).
+[footnote_text] I won't say that advertising and intolerance are directly causally linked, but I will say that [stormfront.org has Google Analytics](stormfront.html).

 [footnote_text] Can you believe that it only costs forty cents to get off of gmail?
 What are you waiting for??